 7. Put Tulips in the Fridge for a Sleepover

-If your Tulips are still dropping after pruning their bottoms, changing the water regularly, and making sure your vase is shaped as it should be, and everything else listed above, there is one more thing that could remedy the situation.
+Suppose your Tulips are still dropping after pruning their bottoms, changing the water regularly, and making sure your vase is shaped as it should be, and everything else listed above.
+In that case, there is one more thing that could remedy the situation.

 If you have enough room in the refrigerator, put the whole thing (vase, water, flowers, and all) inside and leave it to sit overnight.
 A cold room or any other dark and cool space in the house may have the same effect on them.